Industry Insights

 • Forward contracts and rate management tools that allow financial controllers to budget for future dry-docking and refit costs in foreign currencies, reducing exposure to rate movements between budgeting and payment.

 The banks most maritime businesses use for FX charge 2-4% above mid-market rates on these corridors.
-For a business processing £2M annually in multi-currency costs, that's £40,000-£80,000 in invisible FX margin.
+For mid-market businesses with substantial annual multi-currency costs, that can mean £40,000–£80,000 or more in invisible FX margin.
 Learn how to calculate your actual bank costs with our audit bank FX markup guide.

 How Unicorn Currencies serves the maritime industry